uswds/uswds-site/pages/patterns/create-a-profile/pronouns.md

             <li>Do provide an open text field.
 Language is evolving and forced choice can make a user feel as though they need to fit themselves into a label determined by the form designer.</li>
             <li>Do support a rich array of diacritics, accents, and alternative characters.
 Do allow both upper and lowercase letters throughout each field.</li>
             <li>Allow users to enter hyphens, apostrophes, and blank spaces in each field.</li>
+            <li>Do allow both upper and lowercase letters throughout each field.</li>
             <li>Do support long text fields.
 Allow users to enter up to 128 characters per field, but follow form norms for field display size.</li>
             <li>Do be prepared for a complex answer.</li>
           </ul>